-Attachments B-1 through B-2 are general maps that include the pipeline route map showing the special permit segments and special permit inspection areas.
-Attachments C-1 through C-2 consist of more detailed maps showing the area near the special permit segments.
+Attachments C-1 through C-12 consist of detailed maps showing the area near the special permit segments.

-PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" and "Final Environmental Assessment and Finding of No Significant Impact" documents, which can be read in their entirety in Docket No. PHMSA-2020-0005 in the Federal Docket Management System located on the internet at www.regulations.gov.
+PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" and "Final Environmental Assessment and Finding of No Significant Impact" documents, which can be read in their entirety in Docket No. PHMSA-2022-0044 in the Federal Docket Management System (FDMS) located on the internet at www.regulations.gov.